Kerchner’s

 pattern of inheritance can be determined.
 See Genetic Marker.

-same as any in the parent diploid set of chromosomes due to cross-over effects
+exactly the same as any in the parent diploid set of chromosomes due to

-during synapsis in the early part of the meiosis
+cross-over effects during synapsis in the early part of the meiosis process.
+A

-bearing a Y chromosome.
-Thus the Y chromosome is passed from father to son
+chromosome.
+Thus the Y chromosome is passed from father to son virtually

-virtually unchanged.
+unchanged.
 Compare to Mitosis.
-See Law of Independent Assortment and
+See Law of Independent Assortment and Y Chromosome.

 Mendel, Johann